Galapagos marine iguana with text "Galapagos Islands 2026"

 September 11 – 20, 2026

 Experience wildlife and wild places abroad with the NEW Zoological Society’s Conservation Travel Program!
-The NEW Zoological Society, in partnership with National Geographic-Lindblad Expeditions, is hosting a PRIVATE CHARTER on the National Geographic Gemini!
-We will spend 7 nights onboard the ship exploring the breathtaking Galápagos Islands.
+The NEW Zoological Society, in partnership with National Geographic-Lindblad Expeditions, is hosting a once-in-a-lifetime adventure on the National Geographic Gemini, spending 7 nights onboard the ship exploring the breathtaking Galápagos Islands!

 The Galápagos Islands are renowned for their unique biodiversity, serving as a “living laboratory” for evolution and home to numerous endemic species like giant tortoises, marine iguanas, and flightless cormorants, all found nowhere else on Earth.